DynamoDS/DesignScript/LanguageSpec.md

 ### For statements

-"for" iterates all values in “in” clause and assigns the value to the loop variable.
-The expression in “in” clause should return a list; if it is a singleton, it is a single statement evaluation. “for” statements are only valid in imperative block.
+`for` iterates all values in `in` clause and assigns the value to the loop variable.
+The expression in `in` clause should return a list; if it is a singleton, it is a single statement evaluation. `for` statements are only valid in imperative block.

 ```
 ForStatement = "for" “(” Identifier “in” Expression “)” StatementBlock